Flashbac09/EasySpt/README.md

 # EasySpt
-Gotta carry some codes with my Linux Client.
+Gotta carry some codes synchronizing with my Linux Client.